wawandco/oxpecker/README.md

 ## Things to cover

-- [NEED FOR PRODUCTION] Migrations after built.
+- [IN PROGRESS] Migrations after built.
 Need to provide a way to run your migrations.
 - [IN PROGRESS] Plugin System.
 - [DONE] Fixer to move main to `cmd/[name]`.
 - [DONE] Fixer to move database.yml to `config/database.yml`